cloudentity/acp-helm-charts/charts/kube-acp-stack/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### From 0.14.x to 0.15.x

+Dependency redis helm chart was replaced by redis-cluster helm chart.
+The old redis instances will be destroyed in favour of new redis-cluster.
+Data migration is not supported but can me done manually which is out of the scope of this chart.

 ### From 0.6.x to 0.7.x

 Version 1.10.0 of ACP changes the key names in feature flags from camelCase to snake_case [values.yaml](https://github.com/cloudentity/acp-helm-charts/commit/e150d8c713bc1b7eae0f5d272b77071b0c0b29bf#diff-8bff71ce1c243a3af0288410a6f5900e2c5d5bde86fbcbf8124615970237759a).